A conversation with 24 Seven recruiter Natalie Mian on the latest trends in Content Marketing recruitment.

 What are the most in-demand titles for companies that are looking to build out a killer content team?

 Content is a key talent area today, and many companies are still figuring out what their content team looks like.
 Social media roles are expanding, along with the many titles that relate to that.
 I would say that in the past it would have sufficed to have one social media manager sit under marketing; however the growing trend has been building out social media departments in addition to marketing teams.
 These teams can be up to 10+ depending on the size of the company and more titles are expanding including: Social Media Manager, Content Creator/Content Manager, Copywriter, Influencer Manager, Paid Media Manager and Community Manager.

-Can you expand a bit about what the roles some of those titles play?
+Can you expand a bit about what the roles some of those content management titles play?

 Social Media Managers set the strategy and calendar to make sure it aligns with sales goals, where the rest of the team focuses on other areas of Social to ensure brand messaging and strategy are aligned.

 The Content Creator is the person who creates content living across all mediums including social media, web, eCommerce, and so on – whereas the Social Media Manager manages content distribution across those platforms.